vaib-dev/Courses/7-scrum-master-role/4-team-building.md

 <p align="center"> <img width="600" height="" src="https://blog.infodiagram.com/wp-content/uploads/2018/06/gr_dev_1.jpg"></p>

 The main task of a leader is to shorten the storming stage and prolong the performing stage as much as it’s possible.
 This is the key to high team performance.
 Still there might be some clear patterns in the behavioral tendencies which might stop the team to perform at their best level and to deal with those dysfunctions we have a model through which you can identify the problems the team is facing as SM and help the team to improve their performance.
-Let's have a look at the model
+Let's have a look at the model.

 ### 5 Dysfunctions of a Team model